Victory (The Jacksons album)

-Victory is the fifteenth studio album by the Jacksons, released by Epic Records on July 2, 1984.
+Victory is the fifteenth studio album by The Jacksons (billed on the LP as merely "Jacksons," sans the determiner, "The"), released by Epic Records on July 2, 1984.
 The only album to include all six Jackson brothers together as an official group, Victory peaked at number four on the US Billboard 200 albums chart.
 Its most successful single, "State of Shock", peaked at number three on the US Billboard Hot 100 songs chart.
+The album was produced by the Jacksons along with David Paich and Steve Porcaro of Toto.

 Victory was supported by the Victory Tour, with Michael, who had recently released the world's all-time best-selling album, Thriller (1982), being prominently featured on the tour's setlist.
 None of the songs from Victory were performed on the tour.
 Shortly afterward, Michael and Marlon Jackson quit the group to pursue solo careers.
 Jermaine, Tito, Randy, and Jackie Jackson continued on as the Jacksons and released one more album, 1989's 2300 Jackson Street (whose title track did feature all six Jackson brothers, along with their sisters Janet and Rebbie), before splitting up.

-Victory was certified 2× Platinum by the Recording Industry Association of America (RIAA) in the United States in October 1984, and sold 7 million copies worldwide.
-The album received a digital expanded reissue on April 30, 2021, alongside other Jacksons albums.
+Victory was certified double platinum in the US in October 1984, and sold 7 million copies worldwide.
+A deluxe reissue was released on April 30, 2021, alongside other Jacksons albums.